 Choose Chicago, in collaboration with the Metropolitan Pier and Exposition Authority, which owns the McCormick Place convention complex, has launched phase 1 of Healthy Meetings Chicago, a digital platform showcasing the health-and-safety practices in place for hosting meetings and events in the city and on the McCormick Place Campus.

 “From the moment you leave your home, until the moment that you return, the entire hospitality and travel industry is focused on ensuring the health and safety of our guests,” said Brett Hart, chair of the MPEA.
 “Healthy Meetings Chicago was designed to help illustrate the new protocols and processes in place.”

 The interactive platform is meant to model the journey an attendee would experience as they travel to Chicago, beginning at one of the city’s international airports, continuing with Chicago’s many transportation options, checking into a hotel, arriving at McCormick Place and exploring the city’s attractions and dining options.
 The digital modules highlight sanitation and health measures along the way, from UV-C light technology and HEPA air-filtration systems to sanitize and cleanse airplanes, to onsite Covid testing and touchless check-in at the airports, the Marriott Marquis Chicago's Commitment to Clean protocols, and the six on-site hygiene managers at the Hyatt Regency McCormick Place.

-McCormick Place Upgrades
+McCormick Place Reopens